HotMaps/Hotmaps-toolbox-service/api/app/models/INDICATORS.md

 - 'table_column'

-This is the talbe column that is selected in the table.
+This is the table column that is selected in the table.
 (Exemple: 'count')

 ![tablecolumnselection](/api/assets/table_image.png)